 Bacon, leek and buttermilk Irish pie is what’s for dinner or brunch.
 And pie or quiche?
 Real men don’t care.
 This bacon, buttermilk and leek Irish pie recipe is a new one for me.
 No heavy cream, no half and half.
 Just buttermilk, which makes it savory and tangy and light.
 It does taste deliciously of bacon and cheese.
 And of course leeks; that don’t even need to be sauteed.
 And don’t forgot mustard.
 I love mustard and mustard is awesome with leeks.
 And bacon.
 And cheese.

 I can’t imagine what it is about St. Patrick’s Day that makes me think green.
-Spring makes me think green, too.
-And so it is I found myself with a pile of monster leeks that were absolutely gorgeous.
+And so it is I found myself with a pile of green monster leeks that were absolutely gorgeous.
 Needing something to do with them, and not wanting soup, my tired brain decided pie.
 I have no idea why-but pie they became.

-And then there is the oatmeal crust.
-It is a very sturdy crust which is very necessary to hold all these leeks.
-And just because there are a lot of leeks, don’t think this tastes too oniony.
+Don’t forget the oatmeal crust.
+It is a very sturdy crust which is very necessary to hold the leeks.
+And though there are a lot of leeks, don’t think this tastes too oniony.
 Because it doesn’t.
 It just tastes good.
 And filling.
-And now I’m getting hungry.
-And if you don’t have time to make the crust, just buy one.
+If you don’t have time to make the crust, just buy one.
 Because today I’m all about easy.

-And maybe a beer, if someone put one in front of me.
+What did I serve with this bacon, leek and buttermilk pie?
 I roasted some cabbage wedges to serve on the side.
 And some teeny roasted red potatoes would be great, too.
 You know the baby ones.
 Sprinkled with a little sea salt.
-And you could brush them with bacon grease, like I did the cabbage.
-And if you really wanted to, you could sub out the bacon for corned beef; but I’m a pretty big lover of bacon.
-And I’m a pretty big lover of this pie.
+You could even brush them with bacon grease, like I did the cabbage.
+And if you really wanted too, you could sub out the bacon for corned beef; but I’m a pretty big lover of bacon.
+And I’m a pretty big lover of this bacon, leek and buttermilk pie.

 1/4 c Irish oatmeal